gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/Location.md

 ## Clova.Location {#Location}

-`Clova.Location` is a format for reporting client's current location information to CIC.
-Use GPS or network module of the client device to obtain location information.
+`Clova.Location` is a format for reporting to CIC about the current location of the client.
+Use GPS or the network module of the client device to obtain location information.

 ### Object structure
 {% raw %}
 ```json
 {